 What is the CSAT Score?

 For example, if you have 200 responses and 150 of them are either 4 or 5, your CSAT score is 75%.
-Businesses can promptly capitalize on positive feedback and close feedback loops on dissatisfied customers.

-Benefits of High CSAT Scores
+Benefits of high CSAT scores

 - A strong CSAT score can boost the Customer Lifetime Value (CLV).
 Satisfied customers spend more on a brand they like.

-- Finally, a high CSAT score can significantly reduce churn rates.
-This means retaining more customers and minimizing the costs associated with acquiring new ones.
+- Finally, a high CSAT score can significantly reduce churn rates.This means retaining more customers and minimizing the costs associated with acquiring new ones.

 Interpreting CSAT results involves understanding what different score ranges indicate.